haosulab/MPlib/dev/DEV.md

 Stubs are useful for type checking and IDE autocompletion.
 To generate stubs, you **first need to have mplib compiled and installed**.
 Then, do `python3.[version] -m pip install pybind11_stubgen` and then run `bash dev/generate_stubs.sh`.
 This will generate stubs for the entire project in the `stubs/` directory.
 Note that you might need to change the version of the python inside the script.
 The default is 3.11.

-### Documentation Generation
+### Website Generation

 We use `pdoc` to generate the documentation.
 First install a version of mplib referring to the section above.

 Then, you will need to install `pdoc` with `python3.[version] -m pip install pdoc`.
 The reason the version is important is because `pdoc` will actually do analysis on the files, so it will scrape through the mplib installed in the site package.
-Then, run `bash dev/generate_docs.sh`.
+Then, run `bash dev/generate_pdoc.sh` from the root of MPlib.
 This will generate the documentation in the `docs/` directory.
 Note that you might need to change the version of the python inside the script.
 The default is 3.11.